If you’re living on your own and responsible for your own finances, additional planning may be needed as you work toward financial security.

 A few key steps to take include planning early for retirement, building out your emergency fund and looking into disability and long-term insurance.

 More people than ever live in one-person households.
 Living independently offers you freedom, flexibility and the opportunity to take full responsibility for your own finances.

 Living on a single income can make it easier for an emergency to knock your finances off course.
-You don’t have the additional support of someone else’s income or share the cost of big-budget items.
+You don’t have the additional support of someone else’s income or to share the cost of big budget items.
 That means having readily accessible funds in case of a job loss, illness or major unexpected expense is even more important.

 A typical recommendation is for households to have the equivalent of three to six months of living expenses saved in an easily accessible account.
 However, you might want to consider increasing your emergency fund to nine to twelve months of expenses.

 Set aside money each month until you reach your target.
 Consider where you might reduce expenses to increase your savings rate.

 Nearly 40% of single adults own their own homes.1 If you’re contemplating buying a home, consider working with a mortgage loan officer.
 They can help you determine the best home loan option for your budget.
 Different mortgage loans have different interest rates and recommendations for how much you should contribute to a down payment.

 To make sure you can manage ongoing expenses, buy a home with mortgage payments that fit into your existing budget.
 And don’t forget to take emergencies into account.
 If an unexpected expense comes up, you want to have enough to cover it so as not to go into debt.
 You might consider home warranties as a way to prepare for the usual wear and tear that comes with owning a home.
 Another possible strategy is to find a roommate who can help with rent, split household bills and lend you additional financial stability.